Momments8888/lifelens-legal/privacy.md

   and time zone.
-- **Location data (only if you grant permission):** foreground location for features like "Where did I park?", business-dwell prompts, and smart-recall notifications.
-Background location is used only if you enable it in Settings → Location.
+- **Location data (only if you grant permission):** foreground location for features like "Where did I park?", business-dwell prompts, and smart-recall notifications. **Precise (GPS-level) location** is used for these features;
+  coordinates are also used to attach a weather stamp to the moment.
+  **Background location** is used only if you enable Smart Recall in Settings → Location AND grant "Allow all the time" in the system prompt — it powers automatic "capture this moment?" and "you just left…" nudges, and you can turn it off at any time.
-- **Health data (only if you connect Health Connect or Apple Health):** steps, sleep sessions, distance walked, active calories, and heart-rate measurements (daily average, minimum, maximum, and resting BPM).
+- **Health data (only if you connect Health Connect or Apple Health):** steps, distance walked, active calories, and heart-rate measurements (daily average, minimum, maximum, and resting BPM).
 This data is read via the Android Health Connect / iOS HealthKit APIs and pulled only when you have granted explicit permission.
+Health data is never shared with third parties and never used for advertising.
 - **Usage information:** in-app actions (memories created, questions asked) used solely to power the app's core features, to show you your own usage statistics, and to help you find your own memories through search.